Otis Ridge

 Otis Ridge is a ski area located in Otis, Massachusetts in southeastern Berkshire County about 6 miles east of Great Barrington.
-It first opened in 1946 with two surface lifts and a single trail and continues to operate to this day, currently with one double chair and three surface lifts: a pony tow, a handle tow, and a T-bar.
+It first opened in 1946 with two surface lifts and a single trail and continues to operate to this day, currently with one double chair and three surface lifts: a pony tow, a handle tow, and a T-Bar.
 The mountain is presently owned by Ski Butternut, who acquired it in 2016 to save the historic ski area from foreclosure.
 Otis is known for their historically renowned racing program.

+Trails

+Otis Ridge has a total of 11 trails.
+The longest trail is Acorn which is a green trail.
+The steepest trail at Otis is Slalom.
+Slalom is where the ski team practice.
+Slalom is inbetween the T-bar and Double chair.